a-mccarthy/kubernetes-website/content/en/blog/_posts/2024-08-14-Kubernetes-v1-31-Release.md

 For more details about this feature please visit the [Virtual IPs and Service Proxies documentation page](/docs/reference/networking/virtual-ips/#external-traffic-policy).

 This work was done as part of [KEP #3836](https://github.com/kubernetes/enhancements/issues/3836) by [SIG Network](https://github.com/kubernetes/community/tree/master/sig-network).

-### AppAprmor support is now stable

-Kubernetes support for AppArmor is now GA.
-Protect your Containers using AppArmor by setting the `appArmorProfile.type` field in the Container's `securityContext`.
-Note that before Kubernetes v1.30, AppArmor was controlled via annotations; starting in v1.30 it is controlled using fields.
-It is recommended that you should migrate away from using annotations and start using the `appArmorProfile.type` field.

-To learn more read the [AppArmor tutorial](/docs/tutorials/security/apparmor/).
-This work was done as a part of [KEP #24](https://github.com/kubernetes/enhancements/issues/24) lead by  [SIG Node](https://github.com/kubernetes/community/tree/master/sig-node).

 ### Persistent Volume last phase transition time